Eugene-Lek/nus-confess-it-fake/README.md

 * Like/Dislike all posts and comments

 Other nice features:
+* The post/draft editor allows users to bold, underline, and italicise text, as well as create lists
 * Users are prompted to log in if they attempt an action/page visit that requires logging in
 * Input validation and error messages in both frontend and backend
 * Backend Logging